RConradG/snake/README.md

 # What does this 🐍 Snake 🐍 version do?

 My one-player version of 🐍 Snake 🐍 is quite simple.
-By using the arrow keys on the keyboard, the player controls a "🐍 Snake 🐍" to eat food.
-The snake elongates as it eats.
+By using the arrow keys on the keyboard, the player controls a "🐍 Snake 🐍" to eat food, and the snake elongates as it eats.

 The player earns 10 points every time the 🐍 Snake 🐍 eats.
 The game also displays the score and high score that allows the player to keep track of the total points